vk12122/bitvijays.github.io-sphinx/docs/LFC-CodingQuickRef.rst

 A foreign function library for Python.
 It provides C compatible data types, and allows calling functions in DLLs or shared libraries.
 It can be used to wrap these libraries in pure Python. ctypes exports the cdll, and on Windows windll and oledll objects, for loading dynamic link libraries.

+PHP
+===

+* mysqli_real_escape_string — Escapes special characters in a string for use in an SQL statement, taking into account the current charset of the connection.
+* filter_var — Filters a variable with a specified filter.
+There are multiple types of `filter <http://php.net/manual/en/filter.filters.php>`_ such as Validate, Sanitize etc.

 BurpSuite
 =========